LafeLabs/lafespietzresume/README.md

 #### Johns Hopkins University Applied Physics Laboratory.
 Senior Staff scientist, 2019-present.

-In addition to research duties, worked on STEM education both for high school and adult ages. created the Arduino curriculum for the maker space.
+In addition to research duties(which I can't discuss), worked on STEM education both for high school and adult ages. created the Arduino curriculum for the maker space.
 Created a system for internal self-replicating web pages which can be shared across a local network, published an internal paper about it.
 Mentored high school interns building microscopes from electronic waste(DVD drives), doing electrochemical measurements with Arduino, and interacting with quantum information using web browser based software.

 #### Founder, president Spietz Applied Sciences, LLC				        2010- 2018